ElmarJ/casual-uva.nl/posts/casual-uva-re-activates-marking-strike.md

 tags:
   - post
 ---
 In 2022, after eight weeks of a marking strike performed by over 120 junior lecturers across eight departments, Casual UvA - in good faith and a spirit of partnership - agreed to suspend the action following the introduction of a new central HR lecturer policy.
-Such a move wasunder the condition of closely monitoring the implementation of the new lecturer policy,paying careful attention to how specifics would be taken up across departments.
+Such a move was under the condition of closely monitoring the implementation of the new lecturer policy, paying careful attention to how specifics would be taken up across departments.

-After a year of close monitoring, we are dissatisfied with the implementation, and as a resultwith the policy itself, namely the discrepancies between departments and lack of thegenerous application that was communicated.
-While we suspended in good faith, we do notfeel such faith was reciprocated. **Thus, we re-activate the action.**
+After a year of close monitoring, we are dissatisfied with the implementation, and as a result with the policy itself, namely the discrepancies between departments and lack of the generous application that was communicated.
+While we suspended in good faith, we do not feel such faith was reciprocated. **Thus, we re-activate the action.**

 ## Demonstration - Marking Strike